mattbierner/blog.mattbierner.com/_posts/2014-02-19-persistent-object-references-using-the-state-monad.md

 ```

 # References
 Atum does not use handles directly, instead handles are hidden behind another layer of abstraction.
-Many referenced objects are not stored directly in the memory, so the `Reference` interface hides the different refernce implementations.
+Many referenced objects are not stored directly in the memory, so the `Reference` interface hides the different reference implementations.
 There are a few classes of references that implement this interface, but I'm going to focus on references to objects stored in the memory for now.

 ## The Reference Interface
 ```js